Nadal, Berdych book Miami semi-final berths

-Tomas Berdych of the Czech Republic in action against Alexandr Dolgopolov of the Ukraine during their quarter final round match during day 11 at the Sony Open at Crandon Park Tennis Cente on March 27, 2014 in Key Biscayne, Florida
+Rafael Nadal of Spain, seen in action against Milos Raonic of Canada during their quarter-final match during day 11, at the Sony Open, at Crandon Park Tennis Cente in Key Biscayne, Florida, on March 27, 2014

 "I handled it quite well," Berdych said.
 "I didn't start both sets very well.
 I was not really up in the both sets.
 I was break down since the beginning of the first set.
 Then a break down in the second set, so it didn't look that well.